 Follow these simple steps to ensure you can be warned at the first sign of a fire and that you have a clear escape plan to make sure you and your family are safely out of the house:

 Children love to climb.
-But death, or serious injury, may occur if furniture or a TV were to fall on a young child.
+But death, or serious injury, may occur if furniture or unsecured items were to fall on a young child.